 How long does it take to form an LLC or corporation in Indiana?

 Business formation turnaround times vary considerably from state to state.
-As it turns out, Indiana is pretty quick; the Secretary of State processes most filings within 3 business days.
-Expedited processing is also available for $50.
+As it turns out, Indiana is pretty quick; the Secretary of State processes online submissions the same day they’re filed, and most paper filings within seven business days.

 How many small businesses are there in Indiana today?